-I am an independent writer/editor/researcher, manager and consultant and have worked in the UK and international NGO/non-profit sectors for more than 20 years.
-My skills include communication, advocacy, campaigning, policy analysis, strategy, meeting and process facilitation, and management of people and projects.
+I am an independent writer/editor/researcher and consultant and have worked in the UK and international NGO/non-profit sectors for more than 25 years.
+My areas of expertise include business and human rights, corporate and investor responsibility and sustainability, environment and development, civil society partnerships and coalition building.
+Besides research, writing and editing, my skills include advocacy, campaigning, policy analysis, strategy, facilitation, and people and project management.

-From 1996 to 2011, I managed people, projects and programmes for three NGOs: Minority Rights Group International, OneWorld International and the Ecumenical Council for Corporate Responsibility.
-I have authored several books, most recently 50 Reasons to Buy Fair Trade, and was previously a teacher, Open University associate lecturer, publishing editor and environmental campaigner.
+From 1996 to 2011 I managed people, projects and programmes for three NGOs: Minority Rights Group International, OneWorld International and the Ecumenical Council for Corporate Responsibility.
+I have authored and edited/co-edited several books and co-authored/edited numerous reports.
+My previous work included teaching environment studies as an Open University associate lecturer and editing books for academic and specialist publishers.

 Contact me to discuss your requirements.